A juvenile record encompasses all documents, court orders, and reports in a juvenile court file.

 - And you may state this under penalty of perjury

-However, the Department of Motor Vehicles will allow auto liability insurers to review your driving record as a juvenile in determining your liability risk and to set your premiums.
+However, the Department of Motor Vehicles will allow auto liability insurers to review your driving record as a juvenile in determining your liability risk and to set your premiums1.

-Also, in the unlikely event you are ever involved in a defamation lawsuit, these records would be available and admissible at trial.
+Also, in the unlikely event you are ever involved in a defamation lawsuit, these records would be available and admissible at trial2.

 What Does It Mean To “Seal” A Record?